 The farm must qualify as a commercial farm.
 This means an operation larger than five acres must annually engage in agricultural or horticultural production worth at least $2,500 and be eligible for differential property taxation under Farmland Assessment.
 For farms smaller than five acres, the annual production requirement is a minimum of $50,000 and the farm must satisfy eligibility requirements for farmland assessment, other than the farm-size requirement.
+A commercial farm can also be a beekeeping operation that produces apiary-related products or provides crop pollination services worth at least $10,000 annually.
+A commercial farm may comprise multiple parcels, whether contiguous or non-contiguous, provided they are operated together as a single enterprise.
+This is the farm’s “farm management unit."

-The farmer must conduct his operation, or a specific agricultural activity at issue, in compliance with the standards contained in agricultural management practices that have been promulgated by the SADC, or with generally accepted agricultural practices.
+The farmer must conduct his or her operation, or a specific agricultural activity at issue, in compliance with the standards contained in agricultural management practices that have been promulgated by the SADC, or with generally accepted agricultural practices.

 The operation must be in compliance with relevant state and federal statutes and rules.